Pumi Health

 Health Tests

-The Pumi is basically a health breed and we want to keep it that way by continuing to test our stock for diseases known to occur in the breed.
+The Pumi is basically a healthy breed and we want to keep it that way by continuing to test our stock for diseases known to occur in the breed.
 While there has been no incidence (that we’re aware of) of Progressive Lens Luxation (PLL) and Degenerative Myelopathy (DM) in this country, we are finding dogs who carry the gene, and if bred to another carrier, could produce puppies with the problem.

 - Hip Dysplasia (X-ray)